Updated 2 weeks ago

 List all mailboxes PowerShell

-Get Office 365 Mailbox Size:
+3. Get Exchange Online Mailbox Size:

 Monitoring mailbox size helps you to increase the mailbox storage limit at the right time.